-LinkedIn has become the second biggest social media platform in order of importance for both business and personal connections.
+LinkedIn has become the second biggest social media platform for both business and personal connections.
 Most entrepreneurs and authors even claimed it to be better than other networking platforms.

-This post is going to focus on the beginners for the platforms and even those who might be on already but looking for some tips to optimize their profiles.
+This post is going to explain the basics of this platform, but even if you consider yourself a frequent user, this post will give you some tips to optimize your profile.
 If you are a marketer or a business owner, you may also want to read the guide to LinkedIn for Business.

 How to use LinkedIn

-Fruitful bearings could be derived in both cases, for the platform is very professional.
 Unlike some other social media platforms, LinkedIn features an in-depth personal profile, headlines, and your education and experiences.
-It is said to be the place to find and to be found.
+It is the place to find and to be found.

-When it comes to using, you could build connections and keep a professional network.
-It is best to use to represent yourself in a very professional manner so that when employers come looking for you, they should not find you holding a bottle of beer in your profile picture.
+Linkedin is the best place to build connections and keep a professional network.
+It is designed for people who want to represent themselves professionally, so when employers come looking for you, make sure they don’t find you holding a bottle of beer in your profile picture.

 Over the years, LinkedIn has incorporated likes, shares, and comments to resemble other social media platforms.
-Basically, LinkedIn is like a more multifunctional Facebook, where you can look for work and apply, in a simpler term.
-Despite, LinkedIn taking huge steps to de-professionalize the platform, and making it more open, and user-friendly.
-Don’t forget, you are still not allowed to upload pictures of your lovely cat 😉.
+Basically, LinkedIn is like a more multifunctional Facebook, where you can look for work and apply.
+Despite, LinkedIn taking huge steps to de-professionalize the platform, making it more open and user-friendly you still can’t upload pictures of your lovely cat 😉.

 How to write an exceptional headline for LinkedIn

-OH headlines, aren’t they the most important part? of your LinkedIn profile?
-Indeed, they are.
-This part is what contributes to the search results and to what the recruiter first lays his eyes on.
-To impress both the search engine and the recruiters, it’s important to be very strategic and use your limited 120 characters the clever way.
-To write a LinkedIn headline a few things to follow:
+Headlines!
+They are the most important part of your LinkedIn profile.
+They are the biggest contributors to your search results and to what the recruiter first lays his eyes on.
+To impress both the search engine and the recruiters, it’s important to be very strategic and use your limited 120 characters to the best of your advantage.
+To write a good LinkedIn headline there are a few things to follow:

-- Shape it in accordance with your audience
+- Write it in accordance with your audience

 - Include how you provide value